edouard-lopez/terminal-screenshot/README.md

 ### Theme

 You can use the `theme` option to customize the terminal colors.
 You can use the [xterm ITheme](https://xtermjs.org/docs/api/terminal/interfaces/itheme/) interface to define the theme.
-Or import a theme from [xterm-theme](https://github.com/ysk2014/xterm-theme/) and modify it.
+Or check out [tests/ayu.json](tests/ayu.json) and modify it.

 <details>
   <summary>Theme definition</summary>